Study Medicine In UK For International Students

 Cost of Studying Medicine in the UK for International Students

 Studying medicine can be expensive in the UK, especially for international students.
-The cost of the tuition fees alone can be somewhere between £30000 and £50000 per year on average.
+The tuition fees alone can be somewhere between £30000 and £50000 per year on average.
 Here's an overview of tuition fees at some top medical schools for their Medicine MBBS program:

 Medical School